laxitshahi/social-goals/README.md

 ## Demo Link: https://soci-al.herokuapp.com/

+- Note: The website may take some time to load on the first visit

 ### Motivation

 There is an unessecary amount of time spent on searching for goals, rather than carrying them out.
 The idea behind Soci-al (Social + Goal) is to speed up the process of